 The TSP Live Radar displays wagers seeing a material level of sharp buying.
 The TSP Live Radar readings (50-100) are strictly based on sharp action being placed on the wager listed, with extra weighting given when the action is above the average wager for those sharp bettors involved.

-Should you wager on everything that shows on the table?
-It would be expected over the long term that every single angle showing on the table, qualifying or not, would provide a LONG-TERM positive ROI.
-However, to achieve that ROI it is usually provided that you wager on every angle…something which most bettors are incapable of doing due to time, ability to visit this page, and bankroll.
-So, casual bettors would be better suited to concentrate more on the higher readings as opposed to wagering on all TSP Live Radar readings.
-For example, over shorter sample sizes the higher angles achieving 70+ would be expected to provide a positive ROI with less variance than wagering on every angle that hits the TSP Live Radar.
-Regardless, everything in gambling should be viewed long term versus short term.
-Short term wagering is subject to extreme variance (great weeks, bad weeks).
-It is the long term which smooths variance and provides a positive overall ROI.
-A perfect example are the TSP Live robots…they have great weeks and absolutely awful weeks, but since April 2020 they are up over 100 units of profit!
+Should you wager on everything that shows on the TSP Live Radar table?
+It would be expected, over the long-term, that every single angle showing on the table would provide a LONG-TERM positive ROI.
+However, casual bettors would be better suited to concentrate on the higher readings (i.e. 74 and above) as opposed to wagering on all TSP Live Radar readings.
+The grind is not easy and long-term means you can’t be sweating results on a day to day basis.
+If you do, then using all the angles on the TSP Live Radar would not be advised.
+For example, over shorter sample sizes, the higher level angles achieving readings of 74+ would be expected to provide a positive ROI, with less variance and volume than wagering on every angle that hits the TSP Live Radar.
+Regardless, everything in gambling should be viewed as long-term versus short-term.
+Short-term wagering is subject to extreme variance (great weeks, bad weeks).
+It is the long-term which smooths variance and provides a positive overall ROI.

 Angles will post to the TSP Live Radar when they achieve a minimum 60 reading.
 Angles will remain on the TSP Live Radar even if they dip below 60.
 Angles dipping below 60 are considered a FADE (meaning you would want to bet OPPOSITE the wager showing on the table…betting opposite those plays which dip below 60 has been showing to be long-term positive in ROI).
 Readings below 50 will be a “no bet”…neither a fade nor follow.